aritra90/CluStrat/SimulatedAlleleCode/final_Git_CluStrat/README.md

 * Files can be installed from this repository.

 ## Executing program
 * The main file to run this software is CluStrat_wrapper.py.
-This code ...
+This code allows you to indicate whether you want to run CluStrat on simulated data or on real data (how to run below).
+The simulated data is fixed to one scenario by default but can be altered.
 ```
 python3 CluStrat_wrapper.py --sim 1
 ```